Carpal tunnel syndrome

 What is carpal tunnel syndrome?

-This nerve runs from the spinal cord down the arm then through the carpal tunnel — a narrow passageway in the wrist with just enough room for the tendons and nerves that pass through it.
-When the tendons become swollen or thickened, there is less space for the median nerve, and it can become compressed.
+The median nerve travels down your arm and through the carpal tunnel in your wrist.
+This is a narrow passageway with just enough room for your tendons and nerves to pass through.
+When your tendons swell or thicken, they take up more space in the carpal tunnel.
+This leaves less space for the median nerve, and it can become compressed.

 What are the symptoms of carpal tunnel syndrome?

-- tingling or numbness in your fingers or the palm of your hand that feels like pins and needles, mainly in the thumb and next 2 fingers
+- tingling or numbness in your fingers or hand

 - nerve pain in your wrist or hand, which can spread up your arm or down to your fingers